akosradler/Orniscient/README.md

+## PLEASE NOTE:
+This branch will only compile against sebastianburckhardt's custom branch of Orleans 1.3 + geo protocol.

 # Orniscient
 Orniscient provides an interface for visualising user grains in an Orleans cluster or meta-cluster.
 Grains can be filtered based on pre-defined public properties, or identifiers such as GUIDs or integer keys, in addition to concrete type definitions.